John Paterson

 Where We Are Today

-We can remove a lot of the busywork in outbound.
 The modern org has three parts:

 - Sales process engineer/orchestrator designs the machine and guides creative iteration.